 The Rolling Venice card is certainly worthwhile if you plan to purchase at least 3 days of public transportation in Venice.
 The card itself is €6 and you can tack on a 72 hour public transportation pass for just €22 more.

-This is comes out to be about the same as purchasing 3 separate Vaporetto tickets, so financially it makes sense if you don’t already have a Venice Travel Card.
+The cost comes out to be about the same as purchasing Vaporetto tickets, so financially it makes sense if you don’t already have a Venice Travel Card.

 Going with a tour group is likely easier and simpler, plus you’ll have a dedicated guide to bring you around the islands providing local insights.
 That being said, you won’t have the freedom to spend as much time at each stop as you’d like.
 But it’s definitely a good option!